dabdul-wahab1988/neutrohydro/docs/mathematical_framework.md

 ## 1. Introduction

-NeutroHydro implements a **neutrosophic chemometric framework** for groundwater analysis that operates in **absolute concentration space**.
+NeutroHydro implements the **Neutralization-Displacement Geosystem (NDG) theory with Stoichiometric Inversion**, a neutrosophic chemometric framework for groundwater analysis that operates in **absolute concentration space**.
 This document provides a high-level overview of the mathematical theory underpinning the package.

 ## 2. Problem Statement